lsantos2000/Property-Rental-Management-ASP.Net-Core-MVC-main/README.md

 ## Contributing

-Contributions are welcome!
-Please read the [contributing guidelines](CONTRIBUTING.md) first.
+Contributions are not allowed at this time!
+Once allowed, you will need to please read the [contributing guidelines](CONTRIBUTING.md) first.

 ## License